AxionDrak/PSX2CNFCreator/README.md

 ### Compile
 -----------
-See COMPILE.TXT file for how to compile and install Capstone.
+See COMPILE.TXT file for how to compile and install PSX/2 CNF Creator.

 ### Documentation
 -----------------